juarezCynthia3/13-ETL-Project/README.md

 What transformations: Pandas, SQL

-Where is data going to be loaded: PostgresSQL
+Where is data going to be loaded: PyMongo